optimizely/objective-c-sdk/CONTRIBUTING.md

 ## Pull request acceptance criteria

 * **All code must have test coverage.** We use unittest.
 Changes in functionality should have accompanying unit tests.
 Bug fixes should have accompanying regression tests.
-  * Tests are located in `/OptimizelySDKCoreTests` with one file per class.
+  * Tests are located in each module with one file per class.
 * Please don't change the SDK Version.
 We'll take care of bumping the version when we next release.

 ## Style